 Right from the start, you will be doing interesting things that you can connect with your work.
 To make this possible, the assignments typically involve code-fragments that you flesh out into (more or less) complete solutions.
 Part of doing the assignment is studying and thinking about the code provided, so that you can adapt it to other tasks later in the course, and to your own projects.

+Please familiarize yourself with Stanford's honor code.
 We will adhere to it and follow through on its penalty guidelines.